Style Folders in Mac OS X with Emoji Icons

 - Highlight and copy the inserted Emoji icon with Command+C

-- Back in the Mac OS X Finder, click and hover to rename a file or folder, and use Command+V to paste the Emoji icon into the name
+- Click and hover to rename a file or folder, and use Command+V to paste the Emoji icon into the name

 - Repeat for other Emoji icons and files or folders

 You may want to adjust the text size of file or folder names too so that the emoji is more visible.
 In the screenshot the font size for Finder items is set to 16 which provides more detail and a larger emoji icon in the name.
 You can do this yourself by doing the following: